turzey/davidtmiller-website/_posts/2016-01-20-creating-a-collapse-on-scroll-bootstrap-navbar.markdown

 		<p>By using this method, you wont have to import any extra JavaScript libraries or any other additional resources other than your <code>bootstrap.js</code> file and jQuery.</p>

+		<p>NOTE: THIS IS A BEGINNERS TUTORIAL, TALK ABOUT THE FACT THAT ITS FOR BEGINNERS AT SOME POINT.</p>

+		<p>That being said, here is the end result we're going to get at:</p>

 	</div>

 	<div class="col-lg-12">